anywhichway/joex/README.md

 ## Usage

-The constructors for Array, Set, Boolean, Number, String, Date remain the same as the native implementations.
+The constructors for Object, Set, Boolean, Number, String, Date remain the same as the native implementations until `<class>.extend(overwrite,subclass)` is called with `subclass==true`.
+If `subclass==false`, then the prototype of the native constructor is simply enhanced. `<class>.extend(overwrite,subclass)` returns either the native constructor or a subclass constructor.

+For the Array constructor *.extend* only takes one argument *overwrite*.
+It is currently not possible to subclass Array without breaking `instanceof` checks where an array was created using the `[]` operator.

-Number, String, Boolean support *.lt, .lte, .eq, .neq, .gte, .gt*.
+Number, String, Boolean support *.lt, .lte, .eq, .eeq, .neq, .neeq, .gte, .gt*.
 See Array, Set, Date documentation for their respective comparisons.
+The methods *.eeq* and *.neeq* do exect equal comparisons, i.e. `new Number(1).eeq(1)` will return false, whereas `var n = new Number(1); n.eeq(n);` will be true.

 ### Array